 How Should Contractors Prepare Their Supply Chain for Disruptions?

 Unexpected changes are easier to manage when the supply chain is prepared before problems show up on the jobsite.
 That’s where jobsite piping supply contingency planning becomes a practical tool, not an extra layer of complexity.
+The goal isn’t to plan for every possible scenario.
+It’s to remove the most common points of failure so teams can respond quickly when conditions shift.
+Taking a few preventative steps can make a real difference:- Pre-approve alternate materials or manufacturers that meet spec and code requirements, so substitutions don’t stall progress

 - Identify critical-path components early, especially items that affect fabrication or tie-ins